Imagine this scenario: You’re on a study trip to Italy for a few months, and you notice that your hair is getting a little long. You need a haircut!

 Parrucchiere and barbiere: To each their audience

-First things first, let’s list all kinds of hairdressers in Italy and their main audience:
+First of all, let’s list all the types of hairdressers in Italy and their main clientele:

 - parrucchiere (male hairdresser)